LeaoMartelo2/wireframe_game/README.md

 # Wireframe Game / Game engine

-Game engine originaly made in `C`, now ported to `C++`, using [RayLib](https://github.com/raysan5/raylib).
+Game engine originaly started in `C`, now being developed in `C++`, using [RayLib](https://github.com/raysan5/raylib).
-The goal of the engine, is to follow simplicity and provide a `Wireframe` visual style.
+The goal of the engine, is to be simple and have a `Wireframe` visual style.

-Due the simplicity goal, there is little to no use of "modern C++", and most of the C++ code is written in C style.
+Due the simplicity goal, there is avoidance in the use of `"modern C++"`, and most of the C++ code is written in C style.

 <img src="readme/1.png" width="400">